 Ideas and methods for engaging intended audiences with STEM topics and practices using designed approaches often have historical precedence.
-Best practices of project development are built on front-end or formative evaluation feedback and are grounded in learning theory and/or orthe collective wisdom gathered from years of experience and experimentation..
+Best practices of project development are built on front-end or formative evaluation feedback and are grounded in learning theory and/or the collective wisdom gathered from years of experience and experimentation.

 Where can I learn more about specific environments where informal STEM learning is taking place?

-These landing pages are curated by CAISE staff with the help of professionals working in various sectors of informal STEM education to provide portals to InformalScience.org resources for specific learning environments, audiences, and approaches.
+These pages are curated by CAISE staff with the help of professionals working in STEM education to provide portals to InformalScience.org resources for specific learning environments, audiences, and approaches.

 Where can I find information about current, on-going projects?

-Our ongoing blog series spotlights informal STEM education projects, focuses on their development processes, learning goals, evaluation results, challenges and next steps.
-Explore these Spotlights to get a sense of ISE work happening in a variety of environments from cultural institutions to media platforms.
+Our active blog regularly spotlights ISE projects, focusing on their development processes, learning goals, evaluation results, challenges and next steps.
+These spotlights provide a sense of ISE work happening in a variety of environments from cultural institutions to media platforms.